nsls-ii-forge/docs/source/creating_packages.rst

 the feedstock repository:

 ``~/src/nsls-ii-forge/<package_name>`` -
-the temporary directory with package recipe.
+a temporary directory with the package's recipe.
 The directory is created by **conda skeleton** or manually.
 The directory name has to match the package name, since this is the directory where **conda-smithy** will be looking for recipe